BharathPalanisamy/US-Census-Male-to-Female-Ratio/README.md

 ## Automotive Industry Use Cases

-1. **Targeted Marketing for Automotive Sales** Automotive companies can use the male-to-female population ratios to enhance their marketing campaigns.
+1. **Targeted Marketing for Automotive Sales:** Automotive companies can use the male-to-female population ratios to enhance their marketing campaigns.
 By analyzing demographic data, manufacturers can identify which regions have a higher concentration of males or females and tailor their advertising accordingly.

 #### Example:
 **Data:** Historical and predicted population ratios provide insight into gender trends.